talkjs/tutorials/how-to-add-chat-to-a-rails-app-with-talkjs/how-to-add-chat-to-a-rails-app-with-talkjs.md

 });
 ```

-Remember the variables `gon.users` and `gon.mainUser` we had in the `chat_controller`.
+Remember the variables `gon.users` and `gon.mainUser` we had in the `chat_controller`?
 With the help of the `gon` dependency, we're able to use them inside our JavaScript file.
 This code sets up a conversation between the main user (John Garcia) and the other user.
 The user data is provided by the `chat` view.
 For more explanation of the TalkJS code, see our [getting started guide](https://talkjs.com/docs/Getting_Started/JavaScript_SDK/1_On_1_Chat/).

 You'll need to replace `<APP_ID>` with your app ID, which you can find on the **Settings** tab of your [TalkJS dashboard](https://talkjs.com/dashboard).